 Photo from Graffiti and Street Art in Reykjavík

 Consequently, the locals seized the opportunity and started setting up shops and services along the route to catch potential customers before they’d reach the larger stores by the seaside.

 But when U.S. Armed Forces occupied Iceland at the end of World War II, they created a demand for nightlife and entertainment—and soon enough, bars started popping up downtown, and the locals got to know the benefits of drinking, dancing and eating out.

-Photo from Wikimedia, Creative Commons, by Vera de Kok
+Photo from Wikimedia, Creative Commons, by Vera de Kok.
+No edits made.

 Where Laugavegur meets Skólavörðustígur, Bankastræti (Bank Street) begins.
 Its namesake is The National Bank of Iceland (Landsbankinn) that began its operations at Bankastræti 3 in 1886.

 Today, Reykjavík’s business district is located in Borgartún, while Bankastræti serves as a natural extension of Laugavegur, consisting mostly of shops and restaurants.